 Balthazar is another one of Keith McNally’s grand French brasserie’s located on Spring Street of New York since April 1997.
-The walls are hued with nicotine patina with dark wood trim, polished copper and there are wall to wall mirrors along with those trademark red leather banquettes in a room which has a constant buzz.
-There is also a bar with a robust vino menu and cocktails if you fancy it.
-I recall seeing dozens and dozens of oysters on ice too ready to be served even during brunch which is what I am here to do.
+The walls are hued with nicotine patina, with dark wood trim, polished copper, wall to wall mirrors along with those trademark lush red leather banquettes in a room which has a constant buzz.
+There is also a bar with a robust vino menu and cocktails, if you fancy it.
+I recall seeing dozens and dozens of oysters on ice too ready to be served, even during brunch which is what I am here to do.

 Eggs Florentine – poached eggs with spinach, artichoke hearts, béchamel sauce and parmesan $20.
 I ordered it again and it was just as good as I remember.

 This time with a side of blood sausage which is one of my favourite ingredients ever.
 This casing had a reassuring snap and what was within was quite tasty.

 When did I go?
 June 2012 + March 2013

 The damage: Expect to pay $30 + per head with drinks for brunch.

 The good: It is a pricey place but it delivers the goods.
 The atmosphere is buzzy, almost to the point whereby you can imagine you’re experiencing the hum in Paris.

 The bad: The service was questionable as the overworked staff which I can only describe as blue arse flies trapped in a jar forgot our drinks and bill multiple times.
 It’s possibly the most expensive brunch I’ve had too.

 Address: 80 Spring St, New York, NY 10012